oess/openmm_orion/docs/source/mddatarecord.rst

 MD DataRecord structure
 -----------------------
-The MD data produced along MD runs is structured as follow in what is named the *md record*:
+The MD data produced along MD runs is structured in what is named the *md record*:

     * the md record contains a sub-record named *md stages* where md information is saved.
 This sub-record is a list of *md stage* records;